toitlang/toit/src/README.md

 };
 ```

 Local variables and arguments can be short, but not too short.
-Avoid needless abbreviations.
+Avoid needless
+abbreviations.
 For example, `address` is usually better than `addr`.
-Single-letter loop variables like `i`
+Single-letter loop variables like `i` and `j` are OK if all uses are within 2-3
-and `j` are OK for very small loops, but it probably makes sense to give a better name for
+lines of each other.
+Otherwise it probably makes sense to give a better name
-loops of 10 lines or more.
+to the loop variable.

 Top-level constants are named with `ALL_CAPS_AND_UNDERSCORES`.

 ## Readability

-Try to avoid unnamed bool arguments.
+Try to avoid unnamed bool arguments if it's not clear at the call site what
+their meaning is.

 ```
   my_function(42, true);                 // What does this mean?

   bool force = true;
   my_function(42, force);                // More readable.

+  bool override;
+  my_other_function(42, override=true);  // Also readable.
 ```

 ## Toit-specific